Ecological Health Rating

-The ecological health of Wheeler Reservoir rated “fair” in 2017.
-Wheeler Reservoir rated either “good” or “fair” in all previous years except 2007 and 2011, when it rated “poor” both years.
+The ecological health of Wheeler Reservoir rated “fair” in 2021.
+Wheeler Reservoir rated either “good” or “fair” in all previous years except 2007 and 2011, when it rated “poor”.
 Generally, lower ecological health scores occur during years with lower flow.
-Low flow years typically result in higher chlorophyll concentrations and lower dissolved oxygen levels.
+Low flow conditions typically result in higher chlorophyll concentrations and lower dissolved oxygen concentrations.

 To view or export the data, click on the menu in the top-right corner of the chart.